-3.4 The Corporate Governance Committee
+3.3.
+The Corporate Governance Committee

 The Corporate Governance Committee (CG Com) shall be composed of at least three (3) members, all of whom shall be independent directors.
 In accordance with this, the members of the Committee may be removed or replaced, and any vacancies in the Committee shall be filled by the Board.
 Each member shall have adequate and competent understanding of corporate governance principles and practices, in addition to thorough knowledge of the Corporation's business and industry in which it operates.
-The CG Com is tasked to assist the Board in the performance of its corporate governance responsibilities, including functions that were formerly assigned to the NomCom.
+The CG Com is tasked to assist the Board in the performance of its corporate governance responsibilities, including functions that were formerly assigned to the Nomination Committee which is to determine the nominees for election to the Corporation's Board of Directors.
+This may be done by identifying through professional search firms or other similar mechanisms, and by recommending candidates to fill vacancies occurring between annual shareholder meetings, and to provide communications with the Board of Directors and, as appropriate, communications with shareholders and regulators.

-- 3.4.1 The CG Com shall have the following duties and responsibilities: - 3.4.1.1 Oversee the implementation of the corporate governance framework and periodically review the said framework to ensure that it remains appropriate in light of material changes to the Corporation's size, complexity and business strategy, as well as its business and regulatory environments; - 3.4.1.2 Oversee the periodic performance evaluation of the Board and its Committees as well as Executive Management, Chairman of the Board and individual directors, and conduct an annual self-evaluation of its performance; - 3.4.1.3 Ensure that the results of the Board evaluation are shared, discussed, and that concrete action plans are developed and implemented to address the identified areas for improvement;

-- 3.4.1.4 Ensure that the the assessment shall be supported by an external facilitator every three (3) years; - 3.4.1.5 Recommend continuing education/training programs for directors, assignment of tasks/projects to Board Committees, succession planning for the Board members and Senior Officers, and remuneration packages for corporate and individual performance; - 3.4.1.6 Adopt corporate governance policies and ensure that these are reviewed and updated regularly, and consistently implemented in form and substance; - 3.4.1.7 Propose and plan relevant trainings for the members of the Board; - 3.4.1.8 As the NomCom duties are carried on by the CG Com, determine the nomination and election process for the Corporation's directors, has the special duty of defining the general profile of Board members that the Corporation may need and ensuring appropriate knowledge, competencies and expertise that complement the existing skills of the Board; - 3.4.1.9 Establish a formal and transparent procedure to develop a policy for determining the remuneration of directors and officers that is consistent with the Corporation's culture and strategy as well as the business environment in which it operates; - 3.4.1.10 Perform other duties and responsibilities as the Committee may deem appropriate within the scope of its primary functions or as may be assigned by the Board; and - 3.4.1.11 All duties and responsibilities as provided in the Corporate Governance Committee Charter. - 3.4.2 The Committee may meet at least two (2) times a year.
+- 3.3.1 The CG Com shall have the following duties and responsibilities: - (a) Oversee the implementation of the corporate governance framework and periodically review the said framework to ensure that it remains appropriate in light of material changes to the Corporation's size, complexity and business strategy, as well as its business and regulatory environments; - (b) Oversee the periodic performance evaluation of the Board and its Committees as well as Executive Management, Chairman of the Board and individual directors, and conduct an annual self-evaluation of its performance; - (c) Ensure that the results of the Board evaluation are shared, discussed, and that concrete action plans are developed and implemented to address the identified areas for improvement; - (d) Ensure that the the assessment shall be supported by an external facilitator every three (3) years; - (e) Recommend continuing education/training programs for directors, assignment of tasks/projects to Board Committees, succession planning for the Board members and Senior Officers, and remuneration packages for corporate and individual performance; - (f) Adopt corporate governance policies and ensure that these are reviewed and updated regularly, and consistently implemented in form and substance; - (g) Propose and plan relevant trainings for the members of the Board; - (h) As the NomCom duties are carried on by the CG Com, determine the nomination and election process for the Corporation's directors, has the special duty of defining the general profile of Board members that the Corporation may need and ensuring appropriate knowledge, competencies and expertise that complement the existing skills of the Board; - (i) Establish a formal and transparent procedure to develop a policy for determining the remuneration of directors and officers that is consistent with